OneMadGypsy/pico-sd-card/README.md

 ### Tips:

-If you have a card reader that automatically converts 5v to 3.3v it will work, but only if your Pico is plugged into a USB source.
+If you have a card reader that automatically converts 5v to 3.3v apparently the `miso` line will spit out 5v to the Pico, which is not tolerant of 5v.
 A solution to this is to completely remove the level shifter from the card and short `Vin` to `Vout` where the level shifter was, as illustrated below.
 This will allow you to connect the reader directly to 3.3v.

 ![example image](https://i.imgur.com/cGMl2l3.jpg "level shifter removed and shorted")